This petition is created to ban declawing in NY and the other states of America.

 Why am I filing this petition?

 Four months ago, I bought a kitten from a certified Siamese breeder.
-The day I was supposed to receive my kitten, I received a kitten which was actually meant for someone else.
-It was clear that there was something wrong with the kitten as her behavior was very dependent, clingy and confused.
+The day I was supposed to receive my kitten, I received one meant for someone else.
+It was clear that there was something wrong with the kitten as her behavior was very dependent, clingy, and confused.

 What happens during a declawing procedure?

 Declawing traditionally involves the amputation of the last bone of each toe.
 If performed on a human being, it would be like cutting off each finger at the last knuckle.

 The amputation happens mostly with a scalpel or guillotine clipper.
 The wounds are closed with stitches or surgical glue, and the feet are bandaged.

 The third procedure is the tendonectomy, where the tendon that controls the claw is severed.
 In other words, the cat keeps their claws, but can't use them or extend them to scratch.
 This third procedure often results in abnormally thick claw growth.

 Back pain, paw pain, regrowth of improperly removed claws, neurotic behavior, and nerve damage (some would compare the pain of declawing to the pain caused by wearing an uncomfortable pair of shoes).